 Many children love to go to birthday parties, especially when there is a theme.
 Whether it is pirates, princesses, or ponies, a themed party provides direction for the host and continuity and fun for the participants.
-Start your year off in a fun way by adding a theme to your classroom.
+Why not start your year off in a fun way by adding a theme to your classroom?

 Picking the right theme can be difficult.
 The theme has to be positive and lend itself to inexpensive decor that is easy to find.
 I have three themes that work for my teaching style — The Olympics, Voyagers, and Entertainment.
 The best place you can go to get ideas for readily available themes is a party store.
 With the invention of scene setters (50' long plastic sheets with preprinted scenes), you can get some pretty impressive, durable decor for under $100.
 Say adios to the days of creating all your own art work and large sheets of butcher block!

 Buy (or create) invitations to the first day of school.
 Students love getting invitations, and it builds positive anticipation for the first day.

 Coordinate your class website and/or newsletter with your theme by adding clip art, MIDI sound files, and colors.

 Find music that fits your theme to use as anchors for certain activities.